-Bucharest has a diversity of architecture from 15th and 16th Centuries through to the communist and modern eras.
-Don’t miss the Palace of the Parliament, Ceausescu’s pride and joy which is the second largest government administrative building after the Pentagon.
+Bucharest has a diversity of architecture from the 15th and 16th Centuries through to the communist and modern eras.
+Don’t miss the Palace of the Parliament, Ceausescu’s pride and joy which is the second-largest government administrative building after the Pentagon.

 Reykjavik – Iceland

-The landscapes of Iceland will astound you, and Rejkjavik is the perfect place to base yourself to travel from.
-The famous modern Hallgrimskirja Church dominates the Rejkjavik skyline.
+The landscapes of Iceland will astound you, and Reykjavik is the perfect place to base yourself to travel from.
+The famous modern Hallgrimskirja Church dominates the Reykjavik skyline.